Police find bullet holes at UND residence where man said he was...

 Police are investigating an early Thursday morning burglary after receiving a report of an assault and gunshots fired on UND's campus.

-Grand Forks police were sent to 320 Cambridge St., where a man flagged down UND police at 2:23 a.m.
+Grand Forks Police were sent to 320 Cambridge St. after a man flagged down UND Police at 2:23 a.m.
 Thursday, according to a news release.
 The man, whose name was not released, told officers he discovered a white man about 5 feet 11 inches tall inside his home.
-The reported intruder, whom the victim described as 200 to 220 pounds, struck the man in the face before fleeing, according to the release.
+The reported intruder, whom the victim described as between 200 and 220 pounds, struck the man in the face before fleeing, according to the release.